 I just made this dish as a review before writing out this recipe.
 I got forty slices out of one medium-large eggplant.
 That’s what I mean by thin.

-Lots of recipes will tell you to salt the slices, let them sit half an hour, then drain.
+Lots of recipes will tell you to salt the slices, let them sit for half an hour, then drain.
 I’ve always found the result way too salty, so I never salt my sliced eggplant.
-Instead, I lay out a couple layers of paper towel, cover with a single layer of eggplant slices, lay on a couple more sheets of paper towel, and so on.
-When all the slices are thus sandwiched between two thicknesses of paper towel, I cover with more paper towel and lay on a cookie sheet or other large flat object big enough to cover the mass of eggplant slices to be pressed.
-On top of the tray I set a large stockpot, which I fill with water to provide plenty of weight.
-I leave the eggplant slices under this pressure a couple of hours, during which time excess liquid is pressed out of the slices into the paper towel.
+Instead, I lay out a couple of layers of paper towel, cover with a single layer of eggplant slices, lay on a couple more sheets of paper towel, and so on.
+When all the slices are thus sandwiched between two thicknesses of paper towel, I cover them with more paper towel and lay them on a cookie sheet or other large flat object big enough to cover the mass of eggplant slices to be pressed.
+On top of the tray, I set a large stockpot, which I fill with water to provide plenty of weight.
+I leave the eggplant slices under this pressure for a couple of hours, during which time excess liquid is pressed out of the slices into the paper towel.